gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

 ## Step 2: Define the Component Descriptor

 A Component Descriptor contains references and locations to all _resources_ that are used by Landscaper to deploy and install an application.
 In this example, the only kind of _resources_ is a `helm` chart (that of the nginx-ingress controller that we uploaded to an OCI registry in the previous step) but it could also be `oci images` or even `node modules`.

+If a Helm chart is referenced through a component descriptor, the version of the chart in the component descriptor should match the version of the chart itself.
+Since we are using version v3.29.0 of the _ingress-nginx_ Helm chart in this tutorial, the component descriptor references it accordingly.

 For more information about the component descriptor and the usage of the different fields, refer to the [component descriptor documentation](https://github.com/gardener/component-spec).